mixmastamyk/e2/readme.rst

 Off by default,
 this option mimics the behavior of most command-line shells.
-Namely if the variable isn't found, it doesn't complain and replaces the variable with an empty string instead.
+Namely if the variable isn't found, it doesn't complain and returns an empty string instead.
 Could be a bug-magnet,
 but here if you need it for compatibility.